 5. Make lists.
 You both might not work at the same time even though you are working on the same things.
 Make lists for each of you to accomplish on your own time.
 And don’t nag.
 Use an app that allows you to sync these lists on your phones.
-We use any.do app!
+We use any.do app.

 8. Don’t forget to take care of your marriage even though things are busy!
 Here are some tips for keeping marriage hot in the busy times.

 10. Step away.
 Don’t be afraid to turn everything off, shut work down, put up the closed sign, and step away from all things work.
-Have time to just be together without it being work related.
+Have time to just be together or with friends without it being work related.